madlib-lang/madlib-website/pages/EXAMPLES.md

+Here's a listing of several examples you can use to better understand idiomatic Madlib syntax and methodology.

-We're working on making this page have more clickable examples, please bear with us!
+*We're working on making this page have more clickable examples, please bear with us!*

 ## Maybe

+Here are several variations of `Maybe` usage which are equivalent in behavior:

 ```madlib
 import type { Maybe } from "Maybe"